wongak626/IN-silico-Restriction-Digest-Tool/ReadMe.md

 ```
 This inititates the program, and allows you to access the front page through any internet browser (chrome, firefox, safari, etc.).

+## Deployment
+This web application has not been successfully deployed.

 ## Testing
 Currently, users are only allowed to copy and paste AA sequences into a webform for this project.
 I have included a sample AA sequence in the form of a fasta file to be used as a test case for this project: ALPHA_CRYSTALLIN.fasta.